Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Performance Analysis

 \end{remark} From (\ref{rew max distance}), it can be observed that as the value of $r$ increases, meaning greater redundancy in data allocation, the maximum difference between any two coded gradients is bounded by a smaller value, which implies that the coded gradients are closer to each other.
 As a special case, when $r = M$, the maximum difference between any two coded gradients becomes zero.
 In this case, all coded gradients sent by the honest devices are identical.
 In contrast, in existing methods based on RBA rules, there is no data allocation redundancy, and the maximum difference between any two local gradients sent by honest devices is determined by $\beta$, as defined in Assumption~\ref{assp bounded heter}.
 Without loss of generality, in the case where $M = N$, device $i$ transmits ${\nabla {f_i}\left( \mathbf{x}^t \right)}$ to the server, and device $j$ transmits ${\nabla {f_j}\left( \mathbf{x}^t \right)}$ to the server, for all $i, j$.
 In this case, the maximum difference between any two local gradients sent by the honest devices can be bounded as follows:

 By comparing (\ref{rew max distance}) and (\ref{RBA existing dist}), it can be seen that the maximum difference among the messages sent by the honest devices can be reduced in the proposed method by increasing the level of redundancy in the training data allocation, potentially approaching zero.
 In contrast, this reduction is not possible in existing DL methods with RBA rules.
-Note from (\ref{A robust bound}) that a more accurate version of the global gradient can be obtained at the server when the messages sent by honest devices are closer to each other, when applying RBA rules in both the proposed method and the existing DL methods.
-Based on that, the proposed method is more likely to achieve better learning performance by adopting a global model update that more accurately approximates the true global gradient, while the learning performance of existing DL methods with RBA rules deteriorates as the variation among local gradients increases.
+Note from (\ref{A robust bound}) that the robustness of the aggregation at the server increases, and a more accurate estimate of the global gradient can be obtained when the messages sent by the honest devices are closer to each other.
+This applies to both the proposed method and existing DL methods that employ RBA rules.
+Based on that, the proposed method is more likely to achieve better learning performance compared with existing DL methods with RBA rules.

 \begin{lemma} Let us denote the average of the messages from the honest devices in iteration $t$ as

 We can bound ${{\mathbf{\bar g}}^t}$ conditioned on the previous iterations as

 where $\mathbb{E}\left( {\left. {\cdot} \right|{\mathcal{F}^t}} \right)$ denotes the expectation conditioned on the previous iterations $0,...,t-1$, and $\phi_1$ and $\phi_2$ are defined as the following constants: